nekorubu/flavor-text/README.md

 I've made use of [Claude](https://claude.ai) to help with debugging and trying to get the API up and running.
 I've made sure to try and describe how it was used to help me with each file.

+# API endpoints
+## `/` [not included in Vercel Functions version]
+Returns information about the endpoints available.
+It's basically a JSON version of this section.

+## `/api/flavor`
+Returns back a random phrase.
+I'm thinking of implementing a way for users to request specific ones by an ID, but that'll hopefully come later.

+## `/api/health`
+A ~~vibe~~ health check endpoint.
+Simply returns back a JSON if everything's good and you sent a GET request.

 # Deployment
 I personally haven't tried these platforms (save for Vercel); all of these I got from using Claude.
 Please open up an issue if something goes wrong.